ThreeMAC/DOM-JavaScript-basics/README.md

 If you want to learn more, check out https://www.w3schools.com/js/js_htmldom.asp

 In this example I'll demonstrate how to show a list of albums in HTML through DOM in JavaScript.
 The main focus is the app.js file in the js directory.
-The CSS is not yet determined, so feel free to play around with that as well.
+You can add your own albums into the array albums.
+There's no layout yet so feel free to play around with the CSS as well.